 Carburetors were used on the earliest BMW models like the prewar 328 and up to the classic 2002 and are the simplest form of fuel delivery.
 With the proper tools and knowledge, they can be dialed in for a specific purpose and work well on vintage cars but are limited when it comes to upgrading and tuning.
 Mechanical fuel injection and continuous injection were developed to provide greater performance, especially under racing conditions, but mechanical injection can be expensive to repair and tune.
 Race cars from the ’70s and early ’80s, such as the M1 and 3.0 CSL, are some of the most famous BMWs to use mechanical fuel injection.
 The ’80s and ’90s saw BMW move to electronic fuel injection for their street and race cars.
 This type of injection uses an engine management system that can be modified or tuned to provide greater performance.

-An engine management system, in simple terms, is a Digital Motor Electronics (DME) that is responsible for fuel delivery but can and often does control other aspects of a vehicle's operation.
-It takes information from various sensors which measure engine temperature, air and exhaust measurements, engine component timing, and pressure.
-The DME uses this information to control the fuel injectors and ignition or spark in some cases.
+An engine management system, in simple terms, is a Digital Motor Electronics (DME) that is responsible for timing, fuel delivery and can and often does control other aspects of a vehicle's operation.
+It takes information from various sensors which measure coolant temperature, air and exhaust mixtures, engine component timing, and manifold pressure.
+The DME uses this information to control the fuel injectors and ignition or spark.
 BMW’s stock engine management systems are set up to provide maximum fuel efficiency, performance and compliance with different emission regulations around the world.

-There are several reasons to upgrade to a do-it-yourself autotune engine management system, and all of them involve improving engine performance.
-If you have already upgraded your car with BMW performance parts like high-performance brakes and Condor suspension bushings and your car is handling and stopping great, then it might be time to look at modifying your engine next.
-BMWs come out of the factory with a power plant that was designed to provide maximum performance and efficiency, and their engine management systems do a great job.
-As engine modifications are made in the name of speed and performance, the system that manages fuel delivery and spark needs to be modified to keep up.
-This proves that you can increase engine performance without sacrificing reliability, but you will need an upgraded engine management system to accomplish this goal.
+There are several reasons to upgrade to a DIY Autotune engine management system, and all of them involve improving engine performance.
+If you have already upgraded your BMW with performance parts like Condor engine mounts and suspension bushings, then it might be time to look at fine tuning your engine next.
+BMWs come out of the factory with a powerplant that was designed to provide maximum performance and efficiency, and their engine management systems do a great job.
+As engine modifications are made in the name of speed and performance, fuel delivery, ignition timing and spark need to be modified to keep up.
+This proves that you can increase engine performance without sacrificing reliability, but you will need to upgrade your engine management system to accomplish this goal.

-Some of the most popular BMW models to modify and race include 3 Series models like the E30 and E36, and just about any BMW racing part and BMW engine part that you can think of are available for these cars including engine management upgrades.
-Any serious enthusiast knows that you can’t just bolt on an aftermarket turbo and exhaust manifold purchased from the fringes of the Internet onto your E36’s cylinder head and expect it to be reliable (or safe).
-Chances are, if you are serious about BMW performance upgrades, you are purchasing the best BMW parts available, and these need to be managed properly to maximize performance, efficiency and longevity.
-If you add a turbocharger to your car, you will need a tunable DME to make the most of that upgrade.
-Upgrading to high-flow fuel injectors or building an engine with stronger internals might not make as much of a performance difference as you think unless you’re making changes to your engine management system as well.
+Some of the most popular BMW models to modify and race include 3 Series models like the E30 and E36, and just about any performance racing part or engine part that you can think of are available for these cars.
+Any serious enthusiast knows that you can’t just bolt on an aftermarket turbo or long tube exhaust headers and expect it to run correctly, be reliable (or safe).
+Chances are, if you are serious about performance upgrades, we know you are purchasing the best BMW parts available, but they need to be managed properly to maximize performance and reliability.
+If you add a turbocharger to your BMW, you will need a tunable DME to make the most of that upgrade.
+Upgrading to high-flow fuel injectors or building an engine with more displacement might not make as much of a performance difference as you think unless you’re fine tuning your engine management system as well.

 While there are plug-and-play replacement DME options available for BMW engines like the M20, M50 and S50, stand-alone engine management systems can be adapted for use in almost every BMW model that features electronic fuel injection.
 If you have the engineering and fabrication skills necessary, any engine can be converted to run an aftermarket DME.